 The Ultimate Grand Canyon Packing List

 It’s not every day you get to see one of the Seven Natural Wonders of the World—especially one as mind-bogglingly huge as the Grand Canyon.
 Get ready for helicopter flights, glass bridges, rugged trails (we hope you’re not scared of heights), and millions of years of natural history.
-Whether you’ve scored a hard-to-get overnight hiking permit (lucky you!) or are just wanting to see the unbelievable landscape from one of the iconic viewpoints, the last thing you want to worry about is whether you’ve packed enough sunscreen or, let’s be honest, underwear.
+Whether you’ve scored a hard-to-get overnight hiking permit (lucky you!) or just want to see the unbelievable landscape from one of the iconic viewpoints, the last thing you need to worry about is whether you’ve packed enough sunscreen or, let’s be honest, underwear.
 We’ve covered everything you’ll need on your trip, from weather-appropriate hiking outfits to casual-chic clothing for dinner, as well as the best bags to carry it all in.
 (And if you're actually pitching a tent in the Grand Canyon, we've got a guide for that, too.)

 Your suitcase packing checklist